axnion/lnu-school-projects/README.md

 ### Fri 22/10/16
 Started by fixing the problem with missing role in the postgres database.
 It was not easy finding a solid answer on google, but after a while I found the commands which creates an ubuntu user and a database.

+* Tried getting pow to work, but it seems to only work on OSX